Choulla-Naresh8264/dwolla.net/README.md

 Travis-Ci build verification is planned when the tests are going to be migrated to a framework such as X-Test wihch does not require Microsoft Windows or Visual Studio.
 As of now, the maintainer runs MSTest to validate each build before pushing.

 ## Changelog

+1.0.3
+* Added example application which uses Razor and MVC.

 1.0.2
 * Changed to less ambiguous configuration keys (e.g `client_id` to `dwolla_key`).